WeMoveEU/speakcivi/README.md

 Clone this into your extension folder, enable this civicrm extension. and voila.

 # Features
-This extension allows an external petition tool to synchronise the action taken there with CiviCRM The petition tool simply push each action to a rest interface provided by this extension, that then transform them into the entities civicrm knows.
+This extension allows an external petition tool to synchronise the action taken there with CiviCRM.
+The petition tool simply push each action to a rest interface provided by this extension, that then transform them into the entities civicrm knows.

 Campaign->CiviCRM Campaign